Legal agreement between a policy holder and an insurer to outline the terms and conditions for certain services rendered to covered parties

 Focus on Healthcare

-The individual or organization which has contracted with the insurer to provide insurance for health services for a defined group or a named list of beneficiaries.
+The individual or organization which has arranged? with the insurer to provide insurance for health services for a defined group or a named list of beneficiaries.

 An individual or entity that selects benefits offered by an entity, such as an employer, government, or insurance company.